devzendo/transputer-emulator/README.md

   handling on Windows is broken.
 To be corrected.
 * Converting older C code (that's not very portable) to C++14 (that hopefully is more portable).
 * Upgrade macOS build from El Capitan to Catalina (and beyond).
-* eForth requires the following facilities of IServer (it currently accesses a UART; these routines must be changed to use IServer protocol on Link 0):
+* eForth requires the following facilities of IServer (it originally accessed a UART; these routines have been changed to use IServer protocol on Link 0):
   * URD: Read and wait (odd return system)
   * ?RX: Return input character and indication of whether there is any input available
   * TX!: Send output character
   * !IO: Initialise UART
+* Allow validation using Mike's TVS

 Third release:
 * Capable of running eForth.